groupdocs/docs-cloud-common/content/signature/developer-guide/verifying-signature/verify-barcode-signature.md

 # Verify Barcode Signature in a Document at Provided URL #

-GroupDocs.Signature Cloud REST API supports to verify Barcode Signature for document at provided URL with [doc:signaturecloud.developer-guide.common-resources.verification-options-objects.WebHome).
+GroupDocs.Signature Cloud REST API supports to verify Barcode Signature for document at provided URL with [verification-options-objects]({{< ref "signature/developer-guide/common-resources/verification-options-objects.md" >}}).
 The API retrieves file from specified URL and tries to detect file type when fileName parameter is not specified.
-It expects [doc:signaturecloud.developer-guide.common-resources.verification-options-objects.WebHome)  data in request body.
+It expects [verification-options-objects]({{< ref "signature/developer-guide/common-resources/verification-options-objects.md" >}})  data in request body.
 Based on passed Verification Options settings proceeds with Document verification and returns object which contains result of verification process.
 The field Result keeps flag if verification processed successfully.

 ## Resource ##